Shopping For a DAM

 3. Does the vendor offer an Open API?
 If so, what's the feature coverage?

 Integrations, integrations, integrations!
-This is a topic that people ask me about daily – no, hourly!
+This is a topic that people ask about daily.
 For companies that are heavily invested in their digital transformation, a DAM initiative is often dependent on integrations with other technologies.
 Some of the integrations I’m most frequently asked about are Adobe Creative Cloud, Drupal 8, Hootsuite, and Office 365.

 There are, however, sometimes systems that are unique to your specific environment and don’t have a pre-built integration.
 In this case, a robust API that you’re able to review and test is a key requirement.
 It allows your development team to test the API and make sure you’ll be able to achieve your outcome.
 It’s also worth asking if the company has a fully-featured and documented API, or if the API is only for specific features.
 Are they using it on their own platform?
 If yes, double-check there!